 With that in mind, the conventional wisdom is that all pilots should keep an official paper logbook that shows they’ve met their legal requirements.
 Any other logging of flights is entirely up to you.

-What Good are Digital Logbooks?
+What Good are Electronic Logbooks?

 It’s also easy to keep a digital logbook tidy.
 By removing handwriting and making corrections easier, digital products look organized and great.

 Finally, there is the question of backup copies.
 Logbook apps will store your flight records on their cloud web server, which means there is always a copy out there.
 A paper logbook is exceptionally delicate—it could be easily lost, stolen, or destroyed.

 Even if you’re concerned about your logbook provider going out of business, these apps allow you to save your data in a standardized spreadsheet format like CSV (comma separated values file).
 These can then be imported to other programs, so you should be able to change apps without too much hassle.
 Or, if you want a paper backup, all you need to do is hit print.